 With complementary color schemes, we finally have a recipe for good color contrast.

-A Complementary Color Harmony or Scheme: This scheme basically uses two colors located on opposite ends of the color wheel (such as, red is opposite of green and orange is opposite blue…meaning they are complementary…).
+A Complementary Color Harmony or Scheme: This scheme basically uses two colors located on opposite ends of the color wheel (such as red is the opposite of green and orange is the opposite of blue, meaning they are complementary).

 Due to the huge effect and power of the contrast, web designers will choose one dominant color (usually the background) and another to highlight the most important elements of the page (the content).

-Any shade or tint of a color can be used in a complementary color scheme, but desaturated colors should not be used, as you will lose positive contrast and the sites overall impact will greatly decrease.
-Such as red is opposite of green…meaning they are complementary.
+Any shade or tint of color can be used in a complementary color scheme, but desaturated colors should not be used, as you will lose positive contrast, and the site’s overall impact will greatly decrease.
+Such as, red is the opposite of green, meaning they are complementary.